965th Airborne Air Control Squadron: Bombardment training

 In November 1943, the 595th moved to Drew Field, Florida, where it would remain for the duration of its active service.
 However, the Army Air Forces was finding that standard military units, based on relatively inflexible tables of organization were not well adapted to the training mission.
 Accordingly, it adopted a more functional system in which each base was organized into a separate numbered unit.
 The 592d was inactivated on 1 May 1944 at Drew Field, Florida.
 Its personnel and equipment became part of the 326th AAF Base Unit.

 Special operations in Burma

 The 165th Liaison Squadron was activated at Asansol, India as part of the 1st Air Commando Group in September 1944.
-It flew evacuation missions and provided light transport services for ground forces in Burma from 6 October 1944 until 23 April 1945.
-It returned to Asansol that month and remained there until October, when it returned to the United States and was inactivated at the port of embarkation.
+It was manned almost entirely by enlisted pilots.
+The following month it moved to Burma, where, along with other airlift elements of the 1st Air Commando Group, it operated under Eastern Air Command's Combat Cargo Task Force.
+It flew evacuation missions and provided light transport services for ground forces in Burma from various locations until 23 April 1945.
+Following the fall of Rangoon, It returned to Asansol, where it came under the control of Northern Combat Area Command, and remained there until October, when it returned to the United States.
+It was inactivated two days after its arrival at the New York Port of Embarkation on 1 November 1945.

-Air defense patrols
+Air defense

-The 965th Airborne Early Warning and Control Squadron was activated in August 1955 at McClellan Air Force Base, California.
-It flew long range surveillance, beginning in the late 1950s and rotated aircrews to Southeast Asia from, after about 4 April 1965 until it was inactivated in June 1971.
+The 965th Airborne Early Warning and Control Squadron was activated in August 1955 at McClellan Air Force Base, California as the third Lockheed RC-121 Warning Star squadron of the 552d Airborne Early Warning and Control Wing.
+Squadron operations were mostly devoted to training with the new systems, with the unit becoming an active part of Air Defense Command (ADC)'s radar network in March 1956.
+The squadron flew patrols off the Pacific coast that extended the air defense radar coverage beyond the range of ground-based radar sites. late in 1958, the squadron also began flying gap filler missions when ground radar sites were inoperative.
+After 1957, it deployed to remote parts of the Pacific to track impact points of test launches of ballistic missiles over the Pacific ranges.

+At the beginning of the Cuban Missile Crisis, ADC had a single air defense orbit established in Florida, supported by the six RC-121s of the 966th Airborne Early Warning and Control Squadron.
+On 17 October 1962, the Joint Chiefs of Staff directed ADC to increase its presence at McCoy Air Force Base, Florida to twelve EC-121s.
+Crews and planes from the squadron were included in this augmentation of air defense forces, with the first plane arriving at McCoy from McClellan on 19 October.
+This augmentation permitted the establishment of two additional orbits to detect potential air action by Cuba.
+The additional aircraft at McCoy were released from their commitment on 3 December 1962, and returned to their home station by 5 December.